The Son of a Horse: China

+According to Chinese scholarship, stories of the horse-born hero are found among the nomadic and hunting peoples of northern and western China.
+Across ten ethnic groups, eight stories contain the hero's miraculous birth from a horse.
+The existence of the motif is attributed to the importance of the horse for the normadic peoples in ancient times, their survival and prosperity.

 In a tale from the Hui people, recorded in 1981 in Xinjiang, Horse Brother, the Cultivator, an old woman has an old horse that brings home a boy.
 She decides to adopt him and calls him Horse Brother.
 Years later, after he becomes a great archer, he shoots an arrow at a rock and a fat man comes out of it which he names Stone Brother; he shoots at an elm tree and a slim man comes out of it which he names Elm Brother.
 The trio journey together and settle at the foot of Bogota Mountain.
 They build a house and cultivate the land, but lament on the lack of wives for them.
 On one occasion, after they return from a hunt, they see that the meal has been prepared and the house clean.
 They take turns to see who is behind this: both Stone Brother and Elm Brother fall asleep; Horse Brother discovers it its three pigeons that descend and become three maidens with white garments.
 Horse Brother convinces them to become their wives.
 The tale continues as a creature called Nine-heads Master slowly drains their blood during some time and is defeated by Horse Brother.